radical-cybertools/chameleon-utils/README.md

 This page is intended for Tutorial participants who would like to setup an own environment with Radical-Pilot, SAGA-Hadoop and the Hadoop/Spark tools.

+# Systools

+Make sure all hosts are reachable via dns name and firewall off

+Install NTP:

+        for i in `cat hosts`; do ssh $i sudo yum install -y ntpdate; done for i in `cat hosts`; do ssh $i sudo service ntpdate start; done

 # Anaconda (with Python2)

 * https://www.continuum.io/downloads